 All positive cases are reported to the appropriate health department in our community (based on an individual’s address.)
 Health department guidance may result in a modification to the district’s Return to Learning Plan and/or mitigation strategies.

-How is the mask wearing and quarantining going to be enforced?
+Will mask wearing and quarantining be enforced?

 Quarantine & Exclusion from School